kontent-ai/delivery-sdk-net/README.md

 For list of supported transformations and more information visit the Kentico Delivery API reference at <https://developer.kenticocloud.com/v1/reference?#image-transformation>.

-## Resilience capabilities
+## Retry capabilities

 By default, the SDK uses a retry policy, asking for requested content again in case of an error.
-You can disable the retry policy by setting the `DeliveryOptions.EnableResilienceLogic` parameter to `false`.
+You can disable the retry policy by setting the `DeliveryOptions.EnableRetryLogic` parameter to `false`.
 The default policy retries the HTTP requests if the following status codes are returned:

 * 408 - `RequestTimeout`
+* 429 - `TooManyRequests`
 * 500 - `InternalServerError`
 * 502 - `BadGateway`
 * 503 - `ServiceUnavailable`
 * 504 - `GatewayTimeout`

-The default policy retries requests 5 times, totaling 6 overall attempts to retrieve content before throwing a `DeliveryException`.
-You can configure the number of attempts using the `DeliveryOptions.MaxRetryAttempts` property.
-The consecutive attempts are delayed exponentially: 400 milliseconds, 800 milliseconds, 1600 milliseconds, etc.
+or if HTTP requests throw `HttpRequestException` with inner `WebException` and its exception status is one of the following:

+* `WebExceptionStatus.ConnectFailure`
+* `WebExceptionStatus.ConnectionClosed`
+* `WebExceptionStatus.KeepAliveFailure`
+* `WebExceptionStatus.NameResolutionFailure`
+* `WebExceptionStatus.ReceiveFailure`
+* `WebExceptionStatus.SendFailure`
+* `WebExceptionStatus.Timeout`

+There are two parameters in `DeliveryOptions.RetryPolicyOptions` to customize the default retry policy: `DeltaBackoff` and `MaxCumulativeWaitTime`.

+The consecutive retry attempts are delayed exponentically where the delay (wait time) is based on the `DeltaBackoff` and the number of attemted retries.
+For status codes 429 (`TooManyRequests`) and 503 (`ServiceUnavailable`) the wait time is read from a standard `Retry-After` header if present in the response.
+Should the wait time exceed `MaxCumulativeWaitTime` no further retry is attempted and the policy throws either `DeliveryException`, if response resulted in one of the retried status codes, or the original retried `HttpRequestException` thrown by the request.

+The defaults for `RetryPolicyOptions` are `DeltaBackoff` of 1 second and `MaxCumulativeWaitTime` of 30 seconds.
+Custom values can be set through `DeliveryClientBuilder`.

-The default resilience policy is implemented using [Polly](https://github.com/App-vNext/Polly).
-You can also implement your own Polly policy wrapped in an `IResiliencePolicyProvider` instance.
-The instance can be set to `IDeliveryClient` implementation through the `DeliveryClientBuilder` class or by registering it to the `ServiceCollection`.
+The default retry policy is implemented without any 3rd party dependency, but you can create your custom policy, for example using [Polly](https://github.com/App-vNext/Polly), by implementing `IRetryPolicy` and `IRetryPolicyProvider`.
+The instance of the provider can be set to `IDeliveryClient` implementation through the `DeliveryClientBuilder` class or by registering it to the `ServiceCollection`.

 ## Using the Kentico.Kontent.Delivery.Rx reactive library